-The sale is conducted by the named trustee unless a substitute trustee has been duly appointed and notice of the appointment has been filed of record.
-Tex.
-Prop.
-Code sec.
-51.0074(a).
+The sale is conducted by the named trustee unless a substitute trustee has been appointed and notice of the appointment has been filed with the county clerk (Prop.
+Code Sec.
+51.0074(a)).
 As a practical matter, the foreclosing trustee is usually the attorney for the lender.
-However, the trustee “must act with absolute impartiality and with fairness to all concerned.”
+However, in conducting the sale the trustee “must act with absolute impartiality and with fairness to all concerned.”
 First Fed.
 Sav. & Loan Assoc. of Dallas v.
 Sharp, 359 S.W.2d 902, 904 (Tex.
 1962).
-Before the day of sale, a trustee should obtain written instructions from the lender clearly directing that the sale be conducted and addressing any special circumstances that may arise (e.g., in the event of a credit bid).
+Unfairness in the sale process can result in chilled bidding which is a defect.

 Bidding at the Sale